 To check for compatibility issues, click the small menu icon located at the top left-corner of Get the Windows 10 app, and then click Check your PC option.
 Upon clicking the option, the Upgrade Advisor will show what all programs will be removed (if there are incompatible programs) or what devices might not work when you upgrade to Windows 10.

-For instance, when I ran the app on one of my notebooks, the app found that the Intel HD Graphics is not fully compatible with Windows 10.
+For instance, when I ran the app on one of my laptops, the app found that the Intel HD Graphics is not fully compatible with Windows 10.
 As you likely know, in most cases, device compatibility issues appear because of outdated drivers.
 So we recommend you update your device drivers if you are getting any warnings from Windows 10 Upgrade Advisor and then let it check again.

 Upgrading to Windows 10

-Finally, if you’re getting no warnings and seeing “You’re good to go” message, you need to do nothing until 29th of July.
+Finally, if you’re getting no warnings and seeing “You’re good to go” message, you need to do nothing until the 29th of July.
 If you have reserved your Windows 10 free upgrade using Get the Windows 10 app, then the app will automatically download Windows 10 installation files in the background on or after July 29 and will help you upgrade your Windows 7/8.1 installation to Windows 10.